 Check out some helpful advice from the Spectrum Health Helen DeVos Children’s Hospital Injury Prevention team for keeping your kiddos safe at play.

 7 tips to avoid playground injuries:

-- Check playgrounds for hazards such as rusted or broken equipment and dangerous surfaces—report hazards to the school or local office.
+Check playgrounds for hazards such as rusted or broken equipment and dangerous surfaces such as sharp points or edges.
+Report hazards to the school or local office.

 If playground platforms (such as the top of slides) are higher than a few feet, there should be guardrails that little ones can’t slip through and fall.

 All openings should also have gaps of less than 3 1/2 inches or more than 9 inches to avoid head entrapment.